Contact Hero

 What are the criteria for individual business grants?
 Does any business qualify?

 Businesses must be registered in the U.S., and grantees must live and work in the U.S., too.
-We support female founders whose businesses are legal in all states and do not promote political causes or figures, discord, divisiveness, or exclusion.
+We support female founders whose businesses are legal in all states and do not promote political or doctrinal causes or figures, discord, divisiveness, or exclusion.

 What are the criteria for grants to nonprofits?